jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->Mar 27 marks the lowest 7 day average positivity fraction in the last three weeks, at 2.2 percent.
+>The lowest 7 day average reported positive test fraction per day in the last three weeks was on Mar 27 2022.
+>
+>This was 7 days prior.
+The average was 2.2 percent positive.
+>
+>The current average positive test rate is 2.4 percent, a change of 9.1 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.